-Competitive Robotics teaches students electro-mechanics, structures, programming and more, and makes it fun.
-It’s a great ‘hands-on’ introduction to engineering principles involving design, prototyping and testing.
-Just as important, it teaches students time management, problem solving, teamwork and how to accept both failure and success.
+Competitive Robotics teaches students skills such as electro-mechanics, problem solving, physics, and coding, and makes it fun!
+It’s a great ‘hands-on’ introduction to engineering principles involving design, prototyping, and testing.
+Just as important, it teaches students time management, logic, teamwork, and how to accept both failure and success.

-Nearly 700 students in grades 4-12 participate in IPSD204’s STEM robotics clubs.
-IPEF and its key partners fund the program’s equipment and software purchases, plus travel and tournament expenses.
+Nearly 750 students in grades 4-12 participate annually in IPSD 204’s STEM robotics clubs.
+IPEF and its key partners fund the program’s equipment and software purchases, travel, and tournament expenses.
 But we need to do more:

 - Some elementary schools are still without clubs.